nicfv/Me/www/posts/2026-04-10-video-format.md

 I thought maybe a Docker image would work, but before I found out how to implement that, I came across Virtual Machines (VMs)!
 I can't believe I didn't think of that first, since that is a very common way to run applications in a data center like where I work.

 I installed VirtualBox and set it up with Windows 11.
 I got the disk image directly from Microsoft so I know it was legit and I made sure it matched the `sha256sum` provided.
-There was some difficulty getting it set up because I didn't want to log into my Microsoft account so I found a way to bypass that online by opening a console, entering the following code, and then rebooting with the network interface turned off.
+There was some difficulty getting it set up because I didn't want to log into my Microsoft account.
+So, I found a way to bypass that online by opening a console, entering the following code, and then rebooting with the network interface turned off.

 ```bash
 OOBE\BYPASSNRO